-Calculation Method: Cumulative New Measure: Quarterly Desired Performance: High 02-02-01.05 Output Measure Number of Formal Enforcement Actions Taken for Ag Pesticide Related Violations Definition: This measure reflects the total number of final formal enforcement actions in a fiscal year taken against a person, licenses or unlicensed, for noncompliance with agricultural pesticide laws.
+Calculation Method: Cumulative New Measure: No Desired Performance: High 02-02-01.05 Output Measure Number of Forn Number of Formal Enforcement Actions Taken for Ag Pesticide Related Violations Definition: This measure reflects the total number of final formal enforcement actions in a fiscal year taken against a person, licensed or unlicensed, for noncompliance with agricultural pesticide laws.
 Formal enforcement actions include administrative penalties, deferred adjudications, license suspensions, license revocations, and license modifications/probations ordered against a respondent.
 This number does not include ongoing investigations or enforcement actions.
 Purpose: This measure captures the number of formal pesticide enforcement actions and therefore may reflect the level of compliance with agricultural pesticide laws and regulations.
-Data Source: The department's computerized BRIDGE.
+Data Source: BRIDGE (Bringing Resource Integration and Data Together for Greater Efficiency).
 Methodology: This number is determined by totaling the number of administrative penalties, license suspensions, license revocations, and license modification/probations ordered against a respondent in a final formal enforcement action, regardless of when the complaint was initiated.
 A formal enforcement action is final after an order rendering judgment on the action has been signed by the Commissioner or designee and is no longer appealable.

-Data Limitations: N/A Calculation Method:

-New Measure: No Desired Performance: Low 02-02-01.06 Output Measure Number of Informal Enforcement Pesticide Violations Related to Chapter 76 Texas Agriculture Code Definition: This measure reflects the number of enforcement warnings issued by the agency's enforcement division in a fiscal year against a person suspected of noncompliance with the agricultural pesticide laws.
+Data Limitations: N/A Calculation Method: New Measure: No Desired Performance: Low 02-02-01.06 Output Measure Number of Informal Enforcement Pesticide Violations Related to Chapter 76 Texas Agriculture Code Definition: This measure reflects the number of enforcement warnings issued by the agency's enforcement division in a fiscal year against a person suspected of noncompliance with the agricultural pesticide laws.
 An informal enforcement action is completed when the warning is sent.
 Purpose: This measure captures the number of informal pesticide enforcement actions, and therefore may reflect the level of compliance with agricultural pesticide laws and regulations.
-Data Source: The department's computerized BRIDGE.
+Data Source: BRIDGE (Bringing Resource Integration and Data Together for Greater Efficiency).
 Methodology: This number is determined by totaling the number of warnings of all types issued by the departments Enforcement Division.

-Data Limitations: N/A

-Calculation Method: Cumulative

-New Measure: No

-Desired Performance: Low

-02-02-01.07 Output Measure Number of Pesticides Registered in Texas Annually

-Definition: This measure is defined as the number of products renewing registration and the number of new

-products registered during the TDA fiscal year.
+Data Limitations: N/A Calculation Method: Cumulative New Measure: No Desired Performance: Low 02-02-01.07 Output Measure Number of Pesticides Registered in Texas Annually Definition: This measure is defined as the number of products renewing registration and the number of new products registered during the TDA fiscal year.

 Purpose: State law requires the registration of all pesticides offered for sale in the state.
 This measure assists the department in deterring the service population of pesticide products offered for sale in the state.
 As part of the registration process producers are required to provide a copy of the pesticide label.
 All labels are reviewed as part of the registration process to make sure that they are consistent with the label EPA approved.
 Some labels are extensively reviewed for content specifically required by law.
-Data Source: BRIDGE Methodology: The total number of new and renewed pesticide registrations are added together from the report generated by BRIDGE.
+Data Source: BRIDGE (Bringing Resource Integration and Data Together for Greater Efficiency).
+Methodology: The total number of new and renewed pesticide registrations are added together from the report generated by BRIDGE.